OliverHofkens/creative_coding/README.md

 # genart

-Generative art experiments
+Creative coding experiments

-## Installation

-* Clone the repository
-* `cd` to the repository
-* Run `pipenv install` or `pipenv install --dev` if you're planning on developing (or install with the python dependency manager of your choice if you know what you're doing.)

-## Usage
+## Python

+The Python project can be setup with `poetry install`.
+All experiments run from a single unified CLI:
-Run `genart --help` to get a list of available commands and experiments.
+Run `poetry run genart --help` to get a list of available commands and experiments.

+## Rust

+The Rust experiments are built on `nannou` and can simply be run with `cargo run` in the experiment's directory.

 ## Experiments

 ### Bubble Chamber

+* Static version available in Python
+* Animated live version available in Rust
+* Pre-rendered animated version available in Python+Blender [Here](https://github.com/OliverHofkens/bubble_chamber_bpy)

+(Boy, I sure love simulating bubble chambers)

 <img src="docs/assets/bubblechamber_1.svg" width="600px" />
 <img src="docs/assets/bubblechamber_2.png" width="600px" />